paulgay/VGfM/README.md

 Eventually, check the [data_tools](https://github.com/paulgay/VGfM/tree/master/data_tools) folder for details on how to pre-process the ScanNet data.

 # inference on a model
-From the root directory:
+From the root directory, the script `test_scannet.sh` will run the inference on all the images belonging to the specified data split:
 ```
 model=dual_graph_vrd_3d
 model_file=checkpoints/weights_200999.ckpt # there place the path the model you want to test
-out_file=my_out_file # will save the GT and the softmax for output for each state.
+out_file=my_out_file # will save the GT and the softmax output for each state.
 This can be used for later evaluation.
 It uses the pickle python module
 datadir=/ssd_disk/datasets/scannet/material_for_scene_graph/lfdc_quadrics/
 gpu_id=1
 split=2 # 0 for training, 1 for validation, 2 for testing